BatmiBoom/notes/functional_programming/init.md

     if len(nums) == 0 # Base Case -> In this case, end of list
         return 0

-    # add the first number to the sum of the rest of the numbers
     return nums[0] + sum(nums[1:])
 ```